thewca/wca-documents/documents/policies/Competition Name.md

 - The competition name must be in Roman-readable letters and may only contain characters from A-Z, a-z, and 0-9, with or without accents.
 Only '.:-& are permitted as special characters.
 - The competition name must be 50 characters or less, including whitespaces.
 - If the competition is named after anyone or anything, they must be persons or things lacking any controversial meaning worldwide.
+- Names should contain the location of the competition.
 - Competitions may not be named after a living cuber, competition organizer, or any competition staff.
 - Names must not contain possibly offensive parts or memes.
 - The name cannot contain website domains or anything susceptible to be interpreted as a link, hashtag or in general an electronic identifier.